APPIP ERROR: amazonproducts[

 Are Unregulated Sales on the Horizon in Your State?

 For the majority of this country’s history, unregulated farmer-to-consumer direct commerce was the norm in most of the United States.
-Consumers could even purchase meat, a food heavily regulated today, from farmers that were not inspected by the government.1It was only in the 20th century that farmers became ensnared in a regulatory system created due to problems that were not of their own making.
+Consumers could even purchase meat, a food heavily regulated today, from farmers that were not inspected by the government and ensure safety using Meat Test kits.1It was only in the 20th century that farmers became ensnared in a regulatory system created due to problems that were not of their own making.
 This development, along with other factors, caused the decline of the family farm and community self-sufficiency in food production.
 In recent years there has been a move mainly at the state level towards restoring the tradition of unregulated sales direct from farms and home kitchens to the consumer; the trend is continuing in 2017 with bills filed in several state legislatures allowing for unregulated direct sales.

 Bills have been introduced in Virginia and North Dakota so far this legislative session to allow the unregulated sale of nearly all foods produced by farms and home kitchens direct to the consumer; similar legislation will be introduced shortly in other states, as well.
 Under these bills the only foods that would still require regulation would be meat and food products with meat ingredients due to restrictions placed on those products by the Federal Meat Inspection Act.